UlrichCODJIA/API-Development-and-Documentation-project/backend/README.md

 psql trivia < trivia.psql
 ```

+### Fill the env file

+Fill the env file with your databases credentials.

 ### Run the Server

 From within the `./src` directory first ensure you are working using your created virtual environment.